ccremer/clusterbrake/README.md

   * File size: If a video is very big, a Raspberry Pi might take a very long time.
 Leave the job for another server with more processing power.

 # Project status
-This project is currently under heavy development (2016-09-06).
+This project is currently under critical maintenance only (2016-09-15).
-After the release maintenance will be limited.
 If you encounter a bug, open an issue, but I won't promise a fix.

 # How exactly does it work?
-Head over to the wiki and see the default workflow for yourself
+Head over to the wiki and see the default workflow for yourself.